Create-With-Code-Master/1.1-Start-Your-3D-Engines/docs/instructions.md

 1. Launch Unity Hub, there should be a shortcut on your desktop, or your can search from the start menu.
 1. Click on Projects in the left sidebar.
 Then click on the Add button.
 1. Navigate to the folder Prototype-1 folder in your GitHub folder and select it.
 1. Click on the project to launch Unity.
-The first launch of a project will be quite slow.
+The first launch of any project will be quite slow.
 1. While Unity is loading, open the [lesson][] in your browser and move the browser to window to your secondary monitor.
+1. Since we are downloading our starter assets from GitHub you will not need to _do_ anything for the first two sections and most of the third. **But,** do watch the videos.
+The videos introduce vocabulary and important Unity concepts and techniques.
+As you watch the videos **make notes**.
 1. Find the section **3.
 Import assets and open Prototype 1**
-1. Follow the instructions in the [lesson][], starting from step  to:
+1. Follow the instructions in the [lesson][], starting from **step 4 (Right-click + drag to look around at the start of the road)** to:
   - Add a vehicle (and make a commit)
   - Add an obstacle (and make a commit)
   - Position the camera (and make a commit)